-Topics in British Literature - The Fin de siècle and the rise of the of modern world.
+The Fin de Siècle and the rise of the modern world.
 In this version of English 4420*, we will dive deeper into the literature, art, and cultural politics of the late nineteenth century.
 We will examine some of the issues, ideas, and anxieties that define the fin de siècle and helped shape the twentieth century.
-Course readings will be include works of poetry, fiction, and drama, as well as key works of criticism.
+Course readings will include works of poetry, fiction, and drama, as well as key works of criticism.
 The course reading list will be finalized in consultation with students on the first day of class.
-Readings for the course are freely available either online or through KPU, so there is no textbook cost.
+Readings may be drawn from R.L.
+Stevenson, Oscar Wilde, H. Ryder Haggard, Conan Doyle, Olive Schreiner, Grant Allen, Bernard Shaw, and others.
+Materials for the course are freely available either online or through KPU, so there is no textbook cost.

-*Topic courses such as English 4420 can be taken more than once for credit.
+*Topics courses such as English 4420 can be taken more than once for credit